 So, what is the difference between BMI and body fat percentage?
 Weighing yourself regularly, tracking your body measurements, and noticing how your clothes fit are good ways to tell if your weight is headed in the right direction.
 Learn more about how BMI and body fat percentage reveal even more about your health than you thought.

 When you log your weight into MyNetDiary, our program automatically calculates your BMI (Body Mass Index) to guide you toward a healthy body mass ratio.
 In general, according to a BMI chart, a BMI under 20 indicates being underweight and anything over 25 indicates being overweight.

 BMI is a calculation of your weight relative to your height.
 The BMI is a rough indicator of body fat, but it is not the same as having your actual body fat percentage measured.
-BMI is a calculation that does not consider frame size, body composition, or even gender.
+BMI is a calculation that does not consider frame size, body composition, or even sex.
 Clearly, every body differs, so your BMI may not completely and accurately indicate your real body fat percentage.

 So why care about body fat percentages at all?
 Well, you certainly don't have to.
 The BMI is there to guide you toward a healthy weight.
 BMI is quick and easy to calculate, and doctors and trainers commonly use it to reference weight classifications.
 However, knowing your body fat percentage may show that your weight loss is primarily fat loss, or that you are building muscle.

 Your body needs some fat.
 There's no way around that.
 It relies on fat for insulation, energy storage, producing hormones, and other metabolic functions.
 Those who have too little body fat risk their health just like those who carry too much of it.
 If a woman dips too low in body fat, for instance, she can stop menstruating and experience thinning hair or loss.